STATEMENT FROM MORE THAN LUPUS

 More Than Lupus

-Please take a moment and watch Dr. Edith Williams discuss the works she is doing to improve the lives of African American women living with lupus.
+Please take a moment and watch Dr. Edith Williams discuss the works she is doing to improve the lives of African American women living with lupus, and Dr. Brian Gibbs speak about race relations.